-Digital transformation has given people more power than ever as a consumer, and today’s marketers have to meet their target audience where they are by determining what platforms they’re interacting with and when.
-A single channel approach is not going to give you the holistic understanding of your audience so that you can create a more comprehensive, personalized customer experience.
+Today’s consumer has more power than ever, and marketers have to meet their target audience where they are by determining which platforms they’re interacting with and when.
+A single channel approach is not going to give you a holistic understanding of your audience, making it challenging to create a more comprehensive, personalized customer experience.
 With cross-channel marketing, you can take every touchpoint into account, allowing you to optimize your message along every step as the consumer interacts with your brand.

 What is Cross-Channel Marketing?

-Cross-channel marketing combines various marketing channels to create a more cohesive customer journey for your target audience.
+Cross-channel marketing is a combination of various marketing channels to create a more cohesive customer journey for your target audience.
 Channels should work together to create a connected message that leads from one to the other.
-By engaging with consumers at different touchpoints, marketers can utilize people based marketing to build comprehensive profiles that help personalize the customer experience and build loyalty.
+By engaging with consumers at different touchpoints, marketers can utilize people-based marketing to build comprehensive profiles that help personalize the customer experience and build loyalty.

 Why Should You Use Cross-Channel Marketing?